Historical Archive of the City of Cologne: Archive building of 1971

 An underlying principle of the design was to protect archival records from fluctuations in weather and climate while creating a balanced room climate.
 In a move away from the contemporary popularity of electromechanical air conditioning, Haferkamp preferred a structural-physical, self-regulating solution that needed only little additional climate technology.
-As the "Cologne Model", the building became a model for many later archive buildings internationally.
+As the Cologne Model, the building became a model for many later archive buildings internationally.

 For maximum protection of the stack rooms against atmospheric exposure, an armored concrete frame was encased by a brick wall with a thickness of 49 cm.
 A facade was attached at a distance of 7 cm from the brick wall, made from bright Czech granite.
 The interior walls were plastered with lime mortar that absorbed air moisture from the inside.
 The moisture diffused through the brick wall and was drained through the space between the wall and the facade.
 Only the basement rooms (located under a ceiling with a thickness of 30 cm) were artificially air-conditioned.
 Vertical light slots with a height of 130 cm and a width of 25 cm allowed only diffused light to pass to the interior wall, to prevent sunlight from causing any change in temperature.
 Only the ground floor was equipped with larger windows.
 The slots were also used for ventilation: opposing slots caused a stream of air that moved exactly parallel to the shelf rows.
-Each story of the stacks building had a linear capacity of 4221 m of records on 647 m2 of effective surface.
+Each storey of the stacks building had a linear capacity of 4221 m of records on 647 m2 of effective surface.
 Rooms were 2.30 m high, shelves rose to 2.25 m.
 Each shelf had a carrying capacity of 70 kg.